What is a Dust Risk Assessment?

 This control measure physically isolates people from hazards or creates physical controls to help minimize risk.
 For example, creating a physical enclosure of dust-formulating procedures under negative air pressure.

 This control measure limits employees’ exposure to the hazards by controlling the extent of the exposure.
-For example, reducing the number of employees and changing the frequency and duration of exposure to construction dust.
+For example, reducing the number of employees and changing the frequency and duration of exposure to construction dust (all throughout the construction stages and the post-construction cleaning process).

 This control measure helps protect employees from first-hand exposure to construction dust.
 For example, using a respirator or mask when cutting wood to avoid direct inhalation of wood dust or other harmful substances.